bvbohnen/X3_Customizer/README.md

 Universe Transforms:

+ * Change_Sector_Music

+      Generic transform to change the music for a given sector.
+Currently, this only operates as a director script, and does not alter the universe file.
+To reverse the change, a new call must be made with a new cue name and the prior music_id.

  * Color_Sector_Names

       Colors sector names in the map based on race owners declared in the x3_universe file.
 Some sectors may remain uncolored if their name is not set in the standard way through text files.
 Only works on the English files, L044, for now.
 Note: searching sectors by typing a name will no longer work except on uncolored sectors, eg. unknown sectors.